 In 2015, Virginia Arts Festival refocused its efforts for the John Duffy Institute for New Opera, appointing renowned contemporary composer Libby Larsen as Director to guide the project.
 The Institute now follows a multi-year structure aimed at identifying and developing new works of opera theater, with an emphasis on supporting composers of under-represented groups.
 Selected works in progress are tracked over the course of a year’s development, with the intent to bring a new work to a full production every other year.
 The May 2017 production of Kristin Kuster and Megan Levad’s Kept: a ghost story was the Institute’s first world premiere.
 The Institute’s second three-year cycle is underway.

-A three-year grant from the Andrew W. Mellon Foundation that funds select components of the project has enabled this shift.
+A three-year grant from the Andrew W. Mellon Foundation that funds select components of the project has enabled this shift in focus.
 This is the second multi-year grant from Mellon in support of the Institute.
 The Institute is also funded by the Friedrich Ludwig Diehn Fund of the Hampton Roads Community Foundation and the Aaron Copland Fund for Music, and receives the support of Old Dominion University’s F. Ludwig Diehn Composers Room.

 Supported in part by the The Andrew W. Mellon Foundation, Friedrich Ludwig Diehn Fund of the Hampton Roads Community Foundation and The Aaron Copland Fund for Music.